J.C. Penney files for bankruptcy as coronavirus pushes retailer over edge

 The Plano, Texas-based chain’s parent, J. C. Penney Company, said it had entered into a restructuring support agreement with the lenders that hold about 70 percent of its first lean debt.
 The deal includes terms for financial restructuring designed to cut several billion in debt.

-Penney said an unspecified number of its stores will close in phases as it looks to shrink its footprint going ahead.
+An unspecified number of its stores will close in phases as it looks to shrink its footprint going ahead.

 J.C.
 PENNEY STAVES OFF BANKRUPTCY